 WPC hybrid flooring is slightly more expensive than SPC hybrid flooring.

 Once you know the type of hybrid flooring you’re after, you can concentrate on the available designs, and they are plentiful.

 The colour/design options will vary between manufacturers, so if one manufacturer doesn’t have the look you’re after, you’re sure to find it elsewhere.
 Because the decorative layer uses advanced imaging technology to transfer designs directly onto the boards, options are endless.

 Think about the overall design style of your home and select a design that complements this.
-For example, if your home has a coastal or Hamptons design style, an aged or grey timber design such as our Charcoal, Elm or Silk would be a good choice.
-However, if your home has a traditional design style, a traditional hardwood like Country Oak may be better.
+For example, if your home has a coastal or Hamptons design style, an aged or grey timber design such as our Capricorn, Pisces or Aquarius would be a good choice.
+However, if your home has a traditional design style, a traditional hardwood like Scorpio, Virgo or Gemini may be better.

 Ross’s Discount Home Centre offers a great range of SPC hybrid flooring to suit your home’s design style and budget.
-Our range includes six modern designs; Charcoal, Country Oak, Elm, Silk, Pearl, Sienna.
+Our range includes six modern designs; Aquarius, Capricorn, Pisces, Gemini, Scorpio, Leo and Virgo.
 Each board is 182mm x 1220mm in size and 6.5mm (including 1.5mm IXPE underlay) in thickness.
 Each pack covers 2.2204m².

-Our SPC hybrid flooring is of exceptional quality and is backed by a 25-year residential / 10-year light commercial wear warranty.
+Our SPC hybrid flooring is of exceptional quality and is backed by a 10-year residential / 5-year light commercial wear warranty.